remarcmij/JavaScript-1/week3/README.md

 ### robot-web-5

 - Use images to render the robot, trees, water and flag.
 Use CSS classes to rotate the robot.

+### robot-web-5a

+- Show automatic moves using `setInterval`.
+Leave it as a research project for interested students.